-In this Series of Selenium We’re going to start with basic question about what Selenium is?.
+In this Series of Selenium, We’re going to start with the basic question about what Selenium is?.
 Before starting on any automation tool you should know about the tool and how it works.
 It’s helpful to know what exactly Selenium can do for us so that we can know how to use it effectively.
 And in basic terms used in the selenium.

-- Selenium is tool to by which we can automate the user interactions on the internet browsers.
+- Selenium is a tool to by which we can automate the user interactions on the internet browsers.

 - It works on multiple web browsers